finbourne/luminesce-sdk-java/sdk/docs/SqlDesignApi.md

 > String putInlinedPropertiesDesignToSql(inlinedPropertyDesign)

-[EXPERIMENTAL] PutInlinedPropertiesDesignToSql: Makes inlined properties SQL from a design object
+[EXPERIMENTAL] PutInlinedPropertiesDesignToSql: Make inlined properties SQL from a design object

 Generates inlined properties SQL from a structured design  &gt; This method is generally only intended for IDE generation purposes.  &gt; It is largely internal to the Finbourne web user interfaces and subject to change without notice.